We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 Provision for registration of a death by declaration was introduced in April 1997, whereby details of a death could be supplied to a registrar in a district other than that where the death took place.
 Analysis shows that this provision is most likely to be used for deaths of infants and for neonatal deaths in particular.

-Introduction of the Tenth Revision of the International Classification of Diseases (ICD-10) for coding cause of death on 1 January 2001.
-This replaced the Ninth Revision used from 1979 to 2000.
+Introduction of the ICD-10 for coding cause of death on 1 January 2001.
+This replaced the ICD-9 used from 1979 to 2000.
 There are some significant differences between the ICD versions.
 The main differences are:

 a change in format of the code and an expansion in the number of codes used

 a movement of some diseases and conditions between broad groups called ICD chapters